 Things to consider when using stainless steel rods

 Stainless steel rods have many differences compared to typical rods:

-- Stainless rods need a high open-circuit voltage (OCV) to work correctly.
+- These rods need a high open-circuit voltage (OCV) to work correctly.
 OCV is the voltage between the electrode holder and the working clamp when there is no arc.
-If your welding machine can burn E7018 rods, it will burn E309 rods too.
+If your machine can burn E7018 rods, it will burn E309 rods too.
 However, if the OCV is too low, you won’t have a stable arc, and the rod will stick to the metal.

 4. Clean both metals

 Stick welding is known to offer strong welds, even on dirty metals.
 The arc is aggressive with a digging effect, and the flux material has cleaning and antioxidation properties.

 But to receive a quality bead and keep the stainless part intact, you should remove all foreign materials, even on the mild-steel component.